 For some decades now, France has accepted an unspoken way of allowing Spanish citizens to hold dual nationality and that is not to require them (as it does for almost all other European nationals) to renounce their nationality of origin when opting for French nationality.

-However, under the agreement signed, there is no provision for privileged access to nationality, nor is there any reduction in the time required to obtain Spanish nationality by residence, which, moreover, will remain at 10 years for French citizens.
+However, under the agreement, which has yet to be published in the BOE, no privileged access routes to nationality are foreseen, nor a reduction in the time for obtaining Spanish nationality by residence, which, moreover, will continue to be 10 years for French citizens.

 In any event, an agreement of this magnitude could be said to put an end, from our point of view, to an absurd and unjust situation suffered by the Spanish in France, who generally took root during the exile after the end of the Civil War, and this has been particularly painful for the descendants of the Spanish Republicans.

-For its part, France, through Minister Le Drian, considered the agreement to be "a strong symbol" of good relations between the two countries.
-The fact that France is the first country in Europe with which Spain has signed this type of agreement is significant.
+For its part, France, through Minister Le Drian, considered that the agreement, once signed, will be "a strong symbol" of the good relations between both countries.
+The fact that France is the first country in Europe with which Spain will sign this type of agreement is significant.